tsmith4014/mem0_deployment_lab/docs/students/architecture.md

 ### 1. Creating Embeddings (Vector Representations)

-When you add a memory like "User loves pizza", Mem0:
+When you add a memory like "Riley prefers SMS after 8pm while on-call", Mem0:

-1. Sends text to Bedrock Titan: `"User loves pizza"`
+1. Sends text to Bedrock Titan: `"Riley prefers SMS after 8pm while on-call"`
 2. Gets back a 1536-number vector: `[0.023, -0.15, 0.87, ...]`
 3. Stores vector in Qdrant for similarity search

 **Why vectors?** So we can find semantically similar memories:

 - Query: "What food does the user like?"
-- Matches: "User loves pizza" (even though words differ!)
+- Matches: "Riley prefers SMS after 8pm while on-call" (even if the query uses different wording)

 ### 2. Memory Extraction / Memory Actions (Optional but recommended)

 When `infer=true`, a Bedrock LLM analyzes conversation text to extract key facts and decide what to store:

 - Input: Chat transcript
-- Output: "User's name is Alice.
-Lives in Austin.
-Prefers morning emails."
+- Output: "User is Riley.
+Prefers SMS after 8pm while on-call."

 ---